akku1209/Adoption-Website/README.md

 ## Animal Adoption System
 A user-friendly platform for animal adoptions for all the adopters and pet owners all over Pune.
 ## Technologies
-Flask,Django : Micro-web framework for Python
+Django : Micro-web framework for Python

 MySQL : Database at the backend

-HTML, CSS, Bootstrap, Jinja : For user interface
+HTML, CSS, Bootstrap : For user interface
 ## Installations

-1. Create virtual environment
- -